-2.6.3 Discharge Limitations (DL) Violations
+2.6.3 Discharge Limitations (DL) Violations Not applicable

-Not applicable

-2.6.4 Aguifer Quality Limit (AQL) Violation
+2.6.4 Aquifer Quality Limit (AQL) Violation

-- 1. If an AQL set in Tables 6, 7A, 7B or 7C has been exceeded, the permittee may conduct verification sampling within 5 days of becoming aware of an AQL being exceeded.
+- 1. If an AQL set in Tables 6, 7.A, 7.B or 7.C has been exceeded, the permittee may conduct verification sampling for those pollutant(s) that were above their respective AQL(s) within 5 days of becoming aware of the AQL being exceeded.
 The permittee may use the results of another sample taken between the date of the last sampling event and the date of receiving the result as verification. - 2.
-If verification sampling confirms that the AQL is violated for any parameter or if the permittee opts not to perform verification sampling, then the permittee shall increase the frequency of monitoring to quarterly.
+If verification sampling confirms that the AQL is violated for those pollutant(s) that were above their respective AQL(s) or if the permittee opts not to perform verification sampling, then the permittee shall increase the frequency of monitoring to monthly for those pollutant(s) that were above their respective AQL(s).
 In addition, the permittee shall immediately initiate an evaluation for the cause of the violation, including inspection of all discharging units and all related pollution control devices, and review of any operational and maintenance practices that might have resulted in unexpected discharge.